-January 2017: Town Council: Presentation by TischlerBise of the draft schedule discussion of the impact fee and the individual capital projects that would be funded and to what extent.
-Council provided direction to move forward through the process to codify the presented Transportation Impact Fees a the second February meeting.
+Feb.
+2017 (2): Town Council: Two meetings to have a more detailed review and discussion of the impact fee and the individual capital projects that would be funded and to what extent.
+Council provided direction to move forward through the process to codify the presented transportation impact fees with attendees.

+Transportation Impact Fees a the second February meeting.